vielhuber/magicreplace/README.md

 # ✨ magicreplace ✨

-magicreplace is a search/replace class with zero overhead.
+magicreplace is a search replace tool for migrating databases.

 ## Intro